tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/开发指南/媒体加密与版权保护/商业级 DRM/云点播 DRM 集成方案/播放 DRM 加密视频_intl_en.md

 ### iOS

 To play the DRM-encrypted video on iOS, refer to [Integration Guide](https://intl.cloud.tencent.com/document/product/266/49669#.E6.AD.A5.E9.AA.A45.EF.BC.9A.E5.90.AF.E5.8A.A8.E6.92.AD.E6.94.BE) (Through `FileId`).
+You need to use the player signature (`psign`)  generated in Step 3 (Generate a Player Signature).

 >?
-Please submit a ticket for the player SDK that supports DRM.
+Please  [submit a ticket](https://console.cloud.tencent.com/workorder/category) for the player SDK that supports DRM.

 ![](https://qcloudimg.tencent-cloud.cn/raw/1cba8f5fffad9827a267314ced65d078.png)

 ### Android

 To play the DRM-encrypted video on Android, refer to [Integration Guide](https://intl.cloud.tencent.com/document/product/266/49670#.E6.AD.A5.E9.AA.A45.EF.BC.9A.E5.90.AF.E5.8A.A8.E6.92.AD.E6.94.BE) (Through `FileId`).
+You need to use the player signature (`psign`)  generated in Step 3 (Generate a Player Signature).

 >?
-Please submit a ticket for the player SDK that supports DRM.
+Please  [submit a ticket](https://console.cloud.tencent.com/workorder/category) for the player SDK that supports DRM.

 ![](https://qcloudimg.tencent-cloud.cn/raw/77ec9a38fc9530305affa447df8f9e14.png)